sowcow/blog/content/posts/black-swan.md

 assume it will go for another year;
 if it goes for two years then assume additional two.

-So, first I got to think about unpredictability of finishing wars.
+So first I got to think about unpredictability of finishing wars.
-Then I got some black-swan suggesting something else.
+Then the next day some reality-show coup grabbed everybody's attention.
-And then things "normalized".
+Yet at the evening of the same day things "normalized" as if nothing happened.
-So I got to experience some mutant two-headed black-swan while in the process through this book.
+So as an illustration to the book I got to experience some mutant two-headed black-swan.

 Also there is some odd entertainment value in knowing that the author has irrational issue with normal distribution